yariker/MsiFinder/README.md

 # <img src="assets/Icon64.png" alt="Logo" width="32" height="32" /> MSI Finder
-MSI finder is a simple tool that lets you search for Windows Installer (also known as MSI) [products](https://docs.microsoft.com/en-us/windows/win32/msi/product-codes) and [components](https://docs.microsoft.com/en-us/windows/win32/msi/windows-installer-components) on your local PC for diagnostic purposes.
+MSI finder is a simple tool that lets you search for Windows Installer (also known as MSI) [products](https://docs.microsoft.com/en-us/windows/win32/msi/product-codes) and [components](https://docs.microsoft.com/en-us/windows/win32/msi/windows-installer-components) installed on your local PC that can be useful for diagnostic purposes.

 ![Screenshot](assets/Screenshot.png)